allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

  --authenticationDatabase admin
 ```

-Starting a `mongodump` process from Kotlin code is achieved by utilising Java's `ProcessBuilder` feature.
+Starting a `mongodump` process from Kotlin code is done with Java's `ProcessBuilder` feature.
 `ProcessBuilder` requires us to provide process program and arguments in form of list of Strings.
 We're constructing this list using `prepareCommand` function: